 In ENHANCE-1, there was a statistically significant reduction in E-RS score in the ensifentrine group versus placebo at week 24, signifying improvement in respiratory symptoms in the ensifentrine group (mean difference [MD] versus placebo: -1.0; 95% CI: -1.7, -0.2; P=0.011).
-Those in the ensifentrine group were also significantly more likely to achieve a \geq 2.0-point reduction (MCID for E-RS41) at week 24 compared to the placebo group (48% vs. 39.4%, P \leq 0.05).
+Greater improvements in the ensifentrine group were also reported in the symptom subdomain (including breathlessness, cough and sputum, chest symptoms) at week 24.
+Those in the ensifentrine group were also significantly more likely to achieve a $\geq$ 2.0-point reduction (MCID for E-RS) at week 24 compared to the placebo group (48% vs. 39.4%, P $\leq$ 0.05).
 However, in ENHANCE-2, there was no statistically significant difference in E-RS scores at week 24 between the ensifentrine and placebo groups (MD versus placebo: -0.6; 95% CI: -1.4, 0.2; P=0.134).

-Our pooled estimate showed a statistically significant reduction in E-RS score in the ensifentrine group (MD versus placebo: -0.69; 95% CI: -1.38, -0.01; P=0.047; I2=0%) (Figure 3.3).
+Our pooled estimate showed a statistically significant reduction in E-RS score in the ensifentrine group (MD versus placebo: -0.69; 95% CI: -1.38, -0.01; P=0.047; I=0%) (Figure 3.3).
 However, the change from baseline in E-RS versus placebo did not exceed MCID.
-In both trials, there was symptom improvement from baseline to 6-week follow-up, and then the scores appear to plateau through 24 weeks.
-(Supplement Figure D2.1) Line charts representing the change in raw scores for patient-important outcomes from baseline to weeks 6, 12, and 24 are reported in Supplement Figures D2.1.-4.
+In both trials, there was symptom improvement from baseline to 6 week follow-up, and then the scores appear to plateau through 24 weeks (Supplement Figure D2.1) Line charts representing the change in raw scores for patient-important outcomes from baseline to weeks 6, 12, and 24 are reported in Figures D2.1.-4.

 The individual mean difference and 95% CIs estimated by our meta-analyses of E-RS (and other outcomes) may be slightly different to the estimates reported in the main trial publication.
-10 See Supplement Tables D3.5-8 for all efficacy estimates.
+See Supplement Tables D3.5-8 for all efficacy estimates.
 In our meta-analyses, we included the total number of participants reported to have been included in the trial.
 However, the published manuscript did not report the number of participants who contributed E-RS scores to the analysis.
 Thus, it is possible that the analyses in the manuscript are based upon a smaller pool of participants, and hence the difference in estimates.